Cloudflare Workers are serverless functions that run on Cloudflare’s global network.

 };

 This worker first checks the authorization header to make sure the request is coming from Sequin.
-Then it processes the payload (which contains the database row that changed) and logs the name from the payload to the console.
+Then it processes the payload and logs a message to the console.
+In this example code, the row that changed contains a name field, so the worker logs the name to the console.

 Click the Deploy button to deploy your worker.